Run surveys. Get insights. Unlock growth.

 3. Flexibility

 You can distribute surveys in many different ways.
-Online surveys alone can be distributed via email or link, as a website pops up, as an in-product, or as a mobile app.
+Online surveys alone can be distributed via email or link, as website pop ups, in-product, or in a mobile app.
 This flexibility allows you to choose the best method for your target audience and research objectives.

 We use almost all available channels.
 We don't send letters with NPS yet, but maybe we'll get there one day 😅